Sunday, 30 April 2023

 But on the other hand, folks may also look at you like you are this really experienced bike rider.
 And then some of the newbies may even follow my line when filtering through traffic.
 Look, I'm just ad-libbing things and learning on the job.
 It may even be that some motorbikers with L-plates have been riding on the road for more years than I have been.
 The difference between us is just that they have chosen not to take the test for a full licence, preferring to renew their Compulsory Basic Training certificate every two years.
 So who knows they may actually be better bike riders than I even though they have L-plates.
 If that is the case, I am confident that it won't always be the case.
 I am determined to do all the courses and activities that will make me good, safe motorcyclist.

 However, for now, I have to put up with those silly schoolboy errors.
-Top of the list of silly errors is dropping the bike whe3n riding at slow pace.
+Top of the list of silly errors is dropping the bike when riding at a slow pace.
 I remember dropping the bike a couple of days after I bought the Monkey.
-It was pretty embarassing, as I pulled into the driveway of my house and as accelerated a little to get the bike to ride over the ramp in the kerb, I must have accelerated a bit too much and ended up losing control of the bike as there was a rapid surge in momentum.
+It was pretty embarrassing, as I pulled into the driveway of my house and as I accelerated a little to get the bike to ride over the ramp in the kerb, I must have accelerated a bit too much and ended up losing control of the bike as there was a rapid surge in momentum.
 At that point me and the Monkey were in a heap on the pavement.

 Before I had time to think about any damage to the bike or my body, I focussed very quickly on getting back on my feet, hoping that nobody had seen what was a rather embarrassing fall.
 I picked myself up trying to style it out as though the tumble had been a planned action - not!

-Apart from that, I hadn't had any mishap on the bike until now, when I was parking in a residential street in Hampstead to go to the Lido.
+Apart from that, I hadn't had any mishap on the bike until now, when I was parking in a residential street next to Hampstead Heath to go to the Lido.
 It was a lovely sunny morning and I was enjoying riding down this tree-lined cul-de-sac with its Victorian red-brick houses.
 Finding a space on the other side of the road I did a very slow U-turn, then before I knew it, the bike lost momentum and wobbled.
 My gut reaction was to try and rescue the fall.
 But at this point I was already heading for the ground, and I was beyond rescue.
 Both me and the Monkey flipped sideways and I had hit the deck, with the bike lying on top of my leg.
 The engine continued running for a few seconds more before stalling.

-I didn't feel any pain as the thickness of my kevlar trousers must have absorbed the force.
+I didn't feel any pain as the thickness of my Kevlar trousers must have absorbed the force.
 Motorcycle gear is definitely worth investing in.
 I would have felt very embarrassed, but in fact my biggest issue was how to get up.
 The bike weighs 104kg, which is light compared with most motorcycles.
 Nevertheless, it felt like a tonne and I was completely unable to move it.
 I was trapped.
-P The saving grace was that this was a small cul-de-sac, so no chance of traffic passing through.
-Unhelpfully no pedestrians were coming through either.
+The saving grace was that this was a small cul-de-sac, so no chance of traffic passing through.
+Unhelpfully, no pedestrians were coming through either.
 So I was faced with the prospect of just lying there until someone could help me.

 Luckily, two young women emerged from one of the houses.
 When they saw me they looked shocked and at the same time mystified as to what to do.
 I asked if they could lift the bike for me.
 The younger woman bent down to reach the bike.
-I felt a little awkward as I didn't know how strong she would be, and I would've been horrified if she put her back out.
+I felt a little awkward as I didn't know how strong she would be, and I would've been horrified if she'd put her back out.

-Thanks, that's great.
-I can do the rest now, I said to her as she tried to bring the bike into an upright position.
-All I had needed was for thecbike to be lifted enough for me to remove my leg from underneath it.
+"Thanks, that's great.
+I can do the rest now," I said to her as she tried to bring the bike into an upright position.
+All I had needed was for the bike to be lifted enough for me to remove my leg from underneath it.
 Then I could stand myself and the Monkey back up.
-I was really grateful of her help.
-Are you alright?
+I was really grateful for her help.
+"Are you alright?"
 She asked, looking quite worried for me.
-Oh, I am fine.
-There's no harm done.
+"Oh, I am fine.
+There's no harm done," I replied.
 At that moment a cycle courier on a scooter appeared from nowhere, and also asked if I was okay.
 Then I began to feel silly.
 When you're on an eye-catching bike like the Honda Monkey you should be able to walk the walk, not hit the deck!

 "I'm totally fine," I replied.
-"I just made a silly mistake when doing my U-turn.
+"I made a silly mistake when doing my U-turn.
 I just feel really embarrassed!"

 "Don't worry about it.
 We've all done that.
 But you're okay, right?"
 The young man enquired.